benmiller314/cdm2020spring/plans/lesson-18.md

 ## 4. NEW!
 Studio While I Synthesize (30 min)

 After Dr. Vee's visit during our last criteria day, she and I discussed the ways that energy flagged at this point in the lesson.
-So instead of dragging everyone along through every possible criterion, **I'm going to work solo write up a list that reflects your consensus in the comments, while you all work solo (or in small groups) on your projects and tutorials.**
+So instead of dragging everyone along through every possible criterion, **I'm going to work solo to write up a list that reflects your consensus in the comments, while you all work solo (or in small groups) on your projects and tutorials.**

 Then we'll reconvene at the end of the class to ratify or modify what I've come up with, in one fell swoop.